 Your goals need to be strategically written with specific outcomes in mind during a designated time frame.
 Your budget should be clearly allocated to support your goals in order of most importance.
-(For more goal ideas that will help grow your practice, check out our guide:
+Don't hesitate to try out different goals and new ways to grow your med spa.

 Your practice’s ability to write effective goals is key to seeing RESULTS.

 It's not easy to carve your way into an increasingly saturated medical aesthetics market.
 So take the time to learn from the best!
 Pay attention to what is working for successful medical spas in your market.

 If you can highlight other practices’ strengths and weaknesses you can find opportunities to improve your own marketing and performance.
 Pay attention to which posts and content are generating the most responses.
 Learn what promotions are popular.
 Observe effective branding decisions. etc.